-Among these 259 picks, there are bound to be players who may not be top draft selections but will have excellent NFL careers.
+Among the 259 picks, there are bound to be NFL Draft prospects who may not be top draft selections but will have excellent careers for the NFL teams that select them.
+Whether it's a pass rusher, an offensive lineman who is an excellent blocker, or a linebacker who can blast through the line of scrimmage into an opponent's backfield, and breakout as a defensive star.
 A recent example from the 2022 NFL Draft is Seattle's fifth-round cornerback, Tariq Woolen, who had a Pro Bowl rookie season.

 Cam Smith, Cornerback, South Carolina